osilander/bacterial-genomics-intro/ngs-mapping/index.rst

     M02810:197:000000000-AV55U:1:1101:10000:11540   83      NODE_1_length_1419525_cov_15.3898       607378  60      151M    =       607100  -429    TATGGTATCACTTATGGTATCACTTATGGCTATCACTAATGGCTATCACTTATGGTATCACTTATGACTATCAGACGTTATTACTATCAGACGATAACTATCAGACTTTATTACTATCACTTTCATATTACCCACTATCATCCCTTCTTTA FHGHHHHHGGGHHHHHHHHHHHHHHHHHHGHHHHHHHHHHHGHHHHHGHHHHHHHHGDHHHHHHHHGHHHHGHHHGHHHHHHFHHHHGHHHHIHHHHHHHHHHHHHHHHHHHGHHHHHGHGHHHHHHHHEGGGGGGGGGFBCFFFFCCCCC NM:i:0  MD:Z:151        AS:i:151        XS:i:0

-It basically defines, the read and the position in the reference genome where the read mapped and a quality of the map.
+Mpst importantly, this line defines the read name, the position in the reference genome where the read maps, and the quality of the mapping.

 Mapping post-processing